flatironinstitute/nemos/docs/index.md

 At his core, `nemos` consists of two primary modules: the `basis` and the `glm` module.

-The `basis` module focuses on designing model features (inputs) for the GLM, while the `glm` module is responsible for learning GLM parameters, predicting neuronal firing rates, and evaluating model performance.

-### `basis` Module
-The basis module includes a suite of composable feature constructors that accept time-series data as inputs.
+The `basis` module focuses on designing model features (inputs) for the GLM.
+It includes a suite of composable feature constructors that accept time-series data as inputs.
 These inputs can be any observed variables, such as presented stimuli, head direction, position, or spike counts.

-The basis objects can perform two types of transformations on these inputs:
+The basis objects can perform two types of transformations on the inputs:

-1. **Non-linear Mapping:** Transforms the input data through a non-linear function.
+1. **Non-linear Mapping:** This process transforms the input data through a non-linear function, allowing it to capture complex, non-linear relationships between inputs and neuronal firing rates.
+   Importantly, this transformation preserves the properties that makes GLM easy to fit and guarantee a single optimal solution (e.g. convexity).

-2. **Convolution:** Applies a convolution of the input data with a bank of filters.
+2. **Convolution:** This applies a convolution of the input data with a bank of filters, designed to capture linear temporal effects.
+This transformation is particularly useful when analyzing data with inherent time dependencies or when the temporal dynamics of the input are significant.

-Both transformations produce a transformed time-series of features X, with a shape of (n_samples, n_features).
+Both transformations produce a transformed time-series of features `X`, with a shape of `(n_samples, n_features)`.

-### `glm` Module

-The `glm` objects implements three key methods:

-- **`fit`:** This method takes the feature matrix `X` and the spike counts time-series `y`.
-It learns the GLM coefficients that best map `X` to the firing rate, maximizing the likelihood of observing the spike counts `y`.
-- **`predict`:** Receives the feature matrix `X` and uses the learned coefficients to predict the firing rate.
-- **`score`:** Takes both the feature matrix X and the spike counts y, returning the log-likelihood and other metrics to assess model fit.
+On the other hand, the `glm` module is responsible for learning GLM parameters, predicting neuronal firing rates, and evaluating model performance.

 ### Examples